 Geisinger has developed a Vendor Relationship Policy to help you answer questions about entertainment, gifts and other items you may be considering.
 The Policy contains these basic rules, lists third party interactions that are permissible (and not permissible) and describes a decision-making process you should use each time you are considering an offer from a third party or making an offer to a third party.
-You can find the Geisinger Vendor Relationship Policy on the INFOweb.
 When Geisinger acts as a vendor selling goods and services that are reimbursable under Medicare or Medicaid, Geisinger employees and professionals should adhere to the PhRMA Code (Pharmaceutical Research and Manufacturers of America) recommendations.
 Geisinger has enacted policies in line with PhRMA Code elements to guide personnel in areas including, but not limited to, sponsorships of continuing medical education events; limits in the provision of food and beverages; donations to scholarships and educational funds; consulting; and prohibitions on the provision of non-educational and practice-related items.
 Employees are encouraged and advised to review this policy to the extent they engage in marketing activities with individuals and entities outside of the health system.